kushagrx/cloudbasedkms/README.md

 ## 🧠 Features

 ### ✅ Core Functionalities
-- Upload and store files in the cloud
+- 📤 Upload files to the backend using Multer
-- View a list of uploaded files with names and download links
+- 🖼️ View uploaded files in the frontend
-- Persistent file storage using MongoDB
+- 🧩 Organized React component structure
-- Clean and responsive UI with React
+- 🔗 Backend–Frontend integration using REST API

 ### 🧪 Upcoming
 - AI-based file summarization